 DEHYDRATION -RELATED ILLNESSES ARE THE LEADING CAUSE OF DEATH IN CATS

 Diet can contribute to litter box issues and I’ve seen it more times than I can count.
 Cats on a primarily dry food diet become dehydrated and at a much higher risk for urinary tract blockages and infections.
-When a cat goes inside the litter box to urinate, only to find pain while doing so due to an urinary infection, he may begin to associate that litter box as a spot that causes him pain.
-This may begin the trend of peeing in inappropriate places around your home.
-Peeing on cold surfaces, such as a sink or tub, is also common as the cold surface is soothing to a cat in pain.
+When a cat goes inside the litter box to urinate and experiences pain due to a urinary tract infection, he may begin to associate that litter box as a spot that causes him discomfort.
+This may begin the habit of peeing in inappropriate places around your home.
+Peeing on cold surfaces, such as a sink, tub, or tile floor is also common as the cold surface is soothing to a cat in pain.
 If your cat is experiencing any of these issues, don’t delay the trip to the vet.

 It’s a common belief that dry food promotes good dental hygiene in cats because it scrapes tartar off the teeth.
 Research has proven this to be a myth!
 Cats don’t chew dry food – they swallow it whole.
 To put it simply, dry food doesn’t clean a cat’s teeth any better than eating pretzels cleans ours!
 Additionally, dry food actually leaves a carbohydrate residue in the cat’s mouth that actually encourages growth of tartar and plaque.
 For information on the importance of brushing your cat’s teeth, Click here.
-My two cats and dog enjoy this special “treat” and it’s easier than you may think.
+My dog and two cats don’t mind when I brush their teeth and they actually see this time as a special treat!

-Talking with previous adopters, I have often asked about their cat’s eating habits.
+Talking with previous adopters, I have often asked about their cats’ eating habits.
 One main reason they gave for sticking to a dry food only diet was that their cat “hated wet food.”
 In reality, it isn’t a matter of them “hating” it, but rather them being accustomed to a particular texture and taste.
-Cats are creatures of habit and the food they normally consume becomes their preference.
+Cats are creatures of habit and the food they normally consume becomes their taste preference, even though it may have negative nutritional value.
 Many cats will resist switching to a new food unless they are hungry enough.
 Begin by limiting the amount of dry food you give him during the day and feed him only wet food, or a dry/wet mixture at night.
 Experiment with different flavors and textures of wet food to find some that your cat prefers.

 - Try adding other liquids: Since cats are very sensitive to smells, you can also add a small amount of the liquid from canned tuna, salmon or mackerel to the wet food, as these are flavors that most cats love.
 This has the added benefit of adding even more liquid to their diet.